cpsource/fail3banAI/README.md

 Fail3ban is an intrustion detection and prevention tool on ubuntu that uses the power of AI to continuously adapt to an ever changing threat environment.
-It reads various logs and journals of a running linux box, and if intrusions or attempted intrusions are detected, iptables is utilized to block further access to the machine.
+It reads various logs and journals of a running linux box, and if intrusions or attempted intrusions are detected, AI is consulted, and if necessary, iptables are used to block further access to the machine.

 The power of AI (ChatGPT) is consulted so that fail3banAI can keep abreast of threats automatically.